schickling/dockerfiles/postgres-backup-s3/README.md

 You can specify an alternate endpoint by setting `S3_ENDPOINT` environment variable like `protocol://endpoint`

 **Note:** S3 Compitable Storage Provider requires `S3_ENDPOINT` environment variable

+### Encryption

+You can additionally set the `ENCRYPTION_PASSWORD` environment variable like `-e ENCRYPTION_PASSWORD="superstrongpassword"` to encrypt the backup.
+It can be decrypted using `openssl aes-256-cbc -d -in backup.sql.gz.enc -out backup.sql.gz`.